 I have traveled around the world quite a bit and am happy to share my home with fellow travelers.
+I have lived in San Francisco for nearly 20 years.
+If you are a fan of live music, good food and/or outdoor endeavors, I would be more than happy to share my insider's tips with you.
 Enjoy your time in San Francisco....the best city in America!

 As you can see from my reviews, lots of first time airbnb guests have enjoyed a positive first experience at my home.
 If you are new to airbnb (or not) and want to book one of my listings, please consider these 'pro tips' gleaned from my airbnb experiences...both, as a host and as a guest: